outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - applying a specific core interaction function & associated solution automation workflow
           - applying a core interaction function structure as a general static method

+      - apply structures relevant to 'generative' function intents to the intent of 'generating solution automation workflows'
+        - structures relevant to 'generative' intents:
+          - variable structures
+          - alternate structures
+          - structures of difference

       - identify relevant different structures for solution automation workflow components & iterate through combinations of them, filtering by relevance metrics (like reusability)
         - apply alternate/proxy/difference structures of definitions of components & iterate through combinations of them
           - examples: